+Patients admitted to Waypoint receive a formal individual therapy session once per week.
+There are typically other times where they may talk with their therapist throughout the week, but the formal individual therapy session with their assigned clinician occurs weekly.
 Therapy is individualized to the needs of the person; objectives of each treatment plan will reflect a shared journey.
-We fully understand the value of meeting clients “where they are at,” taking into account their understanding and insights regarding the impact of substance use in their life.
+We believe in the value of meeting clients “where they are,” taking into account their understanding and insights regarding the impact of substance use in their life.
 Then, we introduce the appropriate empirically-based intervention that can help the person gain insight and make effective change.

 From there, the therapist will make a determination concerning which empirically-based intervention might be most effective in terms of helping the person in treatment to gain new insights and make lasting, helpful changes that can protect their sobriety.
 Options include cognitive behavioral therapy (often called CBT), expressive arts therapy, recreational therapy, brain-based counseling, and more.